 Angiotensin Receptor Neprilysin Inhibitor (ARNI): A drug that helps the body to get rid of extra salt and water.
 Helps people to live longer and reduces hospitalizations to treat heart failure.
 Examples of ARNI’s are: Entrusto (Sacubitril/Valsartan)

 Arrhythmia: An irregular heartbeat rhythm that can originate in the upper chambers (atria) or lower chambers (ventricles) of the heart.

 Atrial fibrillation: A heartbeat disorder that causes the upper chambers (atria) to fail to beat in rhythm, resulting in an irregular and sometimes fast heartbeat.

 Beta blocker: A medication that blocks or reduces the effect of hormones on the body.
 A beta blocker can slow the heartbeat and have other beneficial effects on the heart.

 Cardiomyopathy: A general term meaning there is something wrong with the heart (cardio) muscle (myopathy).
-When the cause is known, another term may be added—for example, viral cardiomyapathy (heart muscle damage from a virus) or hypertensive cardiomyopathy (damage from high blood pressure or hypertension).
-Dilated idiopathic cardiomopathy refers to a heart that is enlarged (dilated) and weak and the cause is unknown (idiopathic).
+When the cause is known, another term may be added—for example, viral cardiomyopathy (heart muscle damage from a virus) or hypertensive cardiomyopathy (damage from high blood pressure or hypertension).
+Dilated idiopathic cardiomyopathy refers to a heart that is enlarged (dilated) and weak and the cause is unknown (idiopathic).